heliotropium72/lane_detection/README.md

 The camera matrix of the camera used in this project is

 ```
 	1156.94	0	665.948
 mtx = 	0	1152.13	388.786
 	0	0	1
 ```

 and the distortion parameters are `dist` = [-0.238, -0.085, -0.0008, -0.0001, 0.106].

-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+For an image of the calibration set, this distortion correction looks like the following.
+Their is also a third image illustrating the perspective transfrom based on the four outermost corners.

 ![alt text][image1]